Email Us Today! contact@umonics.sg

 Building Soft Skills through Play

-Play is an essential component of a preschooler’s education.
-It is through play that preschoolers can develop their soft skills, such as communication, collaboration, problem-solving, and critical thinking.
-Play-based learning also promotes creativity and imagination, which are important for the development of the whole child.
-Educators can facilitate play-based learning by providing a safe and stimulating environment, materials and resources that encourage exploration, and opportunities for preschoolers to engage in imaginative and creative play.
+Play is integral to preschool education.
+It cultivates soft skills like communication, collaboration, problem-solving, and critical thinking.
+Play-based learning also enhances creativity and imagination, crucial for holistic development.
+Educators facilitate play-based learning by providing safe, stimulating environments, encouraging exploration, and fostering imaginative and creative play opportunities.

 Encouraging Self-Regulation